laravel/lumen-docs/upgrade.md

 ### Updating The Bootstrap File

-In Laravel 5.5, the service container implements the PSR-11 interface, causing conflicts with the `get` method of the router when attempting to use the service container as a proxy to the router.
+In Laravel 5.5, the service container implements the PSR-11 interface, causing conflicts with the `get` method of the router when attempting to use the service container as a router proxy.
 For this reason, the `bootstrap/app.php` file needs to be updated to pass only a `Router` instance to the `routes.php` file.
 Near the bottom of your `bootstrap/app.php` file, adjust the inclusion of the `routes.php` file to look like the following:

     $app->router->group([
         'namespace' => 'App\Http\Controllers',